 So how do you identify the individuals who are only likely to click, respond, spend or call after receiving a particular ‘treatment’?

 Propensity or Uplift?

 A common flaw in designing such targeted systems is simply using the wrong metric to optimise.
-This can result in competing incentives, between the marketing team being incentivised by high response rates (propensity), whereas the product director cares about total monthly sales (uplift); DM campaign or otherwise.
+This can result in competing incentives, between the marketing team being incentivised by high response rates (propensity), and the product director who cares about total monthly sales (uplift); DM campaign or otherwise.
 We can see that uplift and propensity are closely related, and uplift is essentially a predictive modelling technique which models the incremental response of a treatment on customer behaviour.
-Whereas propensity modelling is concerned with modelling the response to our Direct Mail campaign, uplift modelling attempts to quantify the incremental response as a direct result of the email.
+However, whereas propensity modelling is concerned with modelling the response to our DM campaign, uplift modelling attempts to quantify the incremental response as a direct result of the email.

-Intuitively, sending out a Direct Mail campaign is going to increase the overall response rate, positive average uplift.
+Intuitively, sending out a DM campaign is going to increase the overall response rate, positive average uplift.
 This uplift is unlikely to be uniformly distributed across all customers.
 In fact, we would expect some customers to be much more likely to respond positively when treated whereas for others the letter makes no difference at all.
-This is the beauty of uplift modelling; the models are designed to tell us who to target to maximise incremental profits from our Direct Mail campaign.
+This is the beauty of uplift modelling; the models are designed to tell us who to target to maximise incremental profits from our DM campaign.

 How can you measure uplift?